Let us look at the topics addressed in this article:

 - Compromising the proxy server

-- Spear phishing: Spear phishing is a social engineering technique.
+Spear phishing is a social engineering technique.
 It is a personalized phishing attack that targets a specific person, organization, or business.
-Cybercriminals using spear-phishing intend to steal secret information about an organization, such as login credentials, or install the malware in the organization.
+Cybercriminals using spear-phishing intend to steal secret information about an organization, such as login credentials, or install malware in the organization.

 Preparing for a job interview.
 Check out our Top 50 Cyber Security Interview Questions!